Shelia Guberman: Computer medical diagnosis

-First, it was decided changing the goal: instead of choosing the best treatment in general finding the best treatment for a particular patient – conservative or operational (“treat the patient not the disease”).
+First, it was decided changing the goal: instead of choosing the best treatment in general finding the best treatment for a particular patient – conservative or operational ("treat the patient not the disease").
 For this it was decided to use the pattern recognition technology developed in the past for geology (see above).
 Two decision rules have to be developed: 1) for predicting the outcome (life or death) of the conservative treatment of the particular patient, 2) for predicting the outcome (life or death) of the surgery of the same patient.
 The decisions are based on neurological and general symptoms collected at the first 12 hours after the patient arrived in the hospital.

-The obtained decision rules were preliminary tested for two years: the collected data were send to the computer, and the two prognoses (forecasted outcomes of the operation and the conservative treatment) were placed in the patient’s file.
+The obtained decision rules were preliminary tested for two years: the collected data were sent to the computer, and the two prognoses (forecasted outcomes of the operation and the conservative treatment) were placed in the patient's file.
 A month later the computer predictions were compared with the outcomes.
 The overall result – 90% correct predictions.
 Then followed the clinical implementation: the computer decisions were immediately sent to the surgeon on duty who makes the final decision.

-In five years 90 patients received computer forecasts.
+In five years, 90 patients received computer forecasts.
 In 16 cases the computer strongly recommended the operation.
 11 of them were operated and survived.
 For 5 patients the computer warning was neglected (for different reasons), and all 5 died.
 In 5 cases it was strongly recommended avoiding operation.
 3 of them were treated accordingly and survive, 2 of them were operated contrary to the computer advice and died.